shawnthompson/aaact-aatia.github.io/content/newsletters/en/mai-2025-aaact-now-for-accessibility.md

 ---
 passportSection: false
-title: Mai 2025 AAACT Now for Accessibility
+title: May 2025 AAACT Now for Accessibility
 otherLanguageTitle: L'AATIA maintenant pour l'accessibilité de mai 2025
 description: "**In this edition:** We celebrate National AccessAbility Week and highlight events happening across the Government of Canada."